 - Coolant leaks into the transmission

-Although the root cause of the problem is identical, the subtle difference between which fluid migrates makes a difference to the repair bills and we’ll deal with the differences below.
+Although the root cause of the problem is identical, the subtle difference in which fluid migrates affects repair bills, and we’ll address the differences below.

 If you need a new radiator, check out the Amazon link below.

 Transmission oil in the coolant is a major inconvenience, but it is by far preferable to the inverse.
-If you believe this is your problem go ahead and check your transmission oil level and color.
+If you believe this is your problem, go ahead and check your transmission oil level and colour.

 The fluid as you know should be red, any discoloration like a pink milky hue means you have a contaminated transmission and you’ll need to read the next subheading below – “What happens when coolant leaks into transmission”.

-If however, your transmission fluid is red, you’ll likely simply need to verify the fault – rupture of the radiator to transmission cooler seal.
-It’s not uncommon for a radiator to transmission cooler to the only leak under certain conditions.
-Such as, for example only when warm, not when hot or cold.
+If, however, your transmission fluid is red, you’ll likely simply need to verify the fault – rupture of the radiator to transmission cooler seal.
+It’s not uncommon for a radiator to tranny cooler to leak only under certain conditions.
+For example, only when warm, not when hot or cold.

 This type of detective work isn’t easy without the correct equipment, but it is important to do.
 You want to know you nailed the root cause, as getting it wrong could cost you needless expense.
 I recommend removing the radiator and sending it out for professional testing.

 Before fitting the new radiator, the whole system will need to be flushed.
-This is also a job for a pro shop, specialized kit and de-greasing agents are required.
-The system will need to fill with fresh coolant and system bled.
+This is also a job for a pro shop; specialised kit and de-greasing agents are required.
+The system will need to be filled with fresh coolant and bled.

 What Happens When Coolant Leaks Into Transmission?

-If you dip your transmission and find it is indeed a pink milkshake color, your transmission is likely contaminated and the news isn’t good I’m afraid, it will need a rebuild.
-Makes sense to begin by having all the facts, which means having the radiator removed and pressure tested by a professional.
+If you dip your transmission and find it is indeed a pink milkshake colour, it’s likely contaminated, and the news isn’t good: I’m afraid it will need a rebuild.
+Makes sense to begin by gathering all the facts, which means having the radiator removed and pressure-tested by a professional.

 A workshop may advise flushing the system with gallons and gallons of fresh transmission fluid, but in my experience, this will only work short-term, if at all.

 The only solution is a transmission rebuild.
 The reasons are simple and obvious when explained.
-Coolant is as you know 50% water and water are near impossible to remove from the transmissions tiny passageways and torque converter.
+Coolant is, as you know, 50% water, and water is nearly impossible to remove completely from the transmission’s tiny passageways and torque converter.

 - Corrodes steel components